Chart Color Schemes

 Infrastructure

-No infrastructure changes have been identified by AreaSearch that will impact the area.
+No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially impact the area.
 Key projects include Revesby Workers Club Redevelopment, UMA Centre Padstow Transformation Project, Heathcote Road Upgrade from Infantry Parade to The Avenue, and Mixed use development including affordable housing in Padstow.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.